wickednull/DarkBlade/README.md

 **DarkSec NIGHTBLADE** is an advanced USB Army Knife flasher and exploitation framework designed for professional penetration testers and red team operators.
 Combining enterprise-grade command & control infrastructure with sophisticated attack capabilities, NIGHTBLADE represents the cutting edge of USB-based offensive security tools.

+--IMPORTANT!-- I have only tested this on the Lilygo T-Dongle ESP32 S3.

 ### Key Features

 #### Core C2 Infrastructure